In this article we will answer the question I hear readers ask all the time: How To Start Saving Money Now.

 Before you can start saving money, you need to figure out how much you’re spending.
 List everything you spend money on.
 This includes gas, groceries, bills, mortgage, even your morning lattes.

-When you really know what you’re spending your money on, it’s easier to figure out where you can cut back.
+When you really know what you’re spending your money on, it’s easier to figure out where you are able to cut back.

 Avoid Temptations and Instant Gratification